MarlonBair/HTTP_Server/README.md

 # HTTP Server

 This is an HTTP Server that is built in C for Linux Systems.
 It allows for the hosting of websites and client GET requests.
-The server is concurrent and currently allows for up to 32 connections (more connections can be allowed by changing the maximum length in the server.h file).
+The server uses concurrency and currently allows for up to 32 connections (more connections can be allowed by changing the maximum length in the server.h file).

 # Implementation